AzureAdvocateBit/azure_java_labs-1/README.md

 # **Welcome to the I Code Java Azure Lab**

-To start you need to redeem your azure voucher your azure pass [here](https://www.microsoftazurepass.com)
+To start you need to redeem your azure pass [here](https://www.microsoftazurepass.com)